Abhigny/Git1/README.md

 # Git1
-This is my Third git repository
+This is my Third git repository.
 Author-Abhignya Sen